 Consolidating also gives you the option to choose a repayment period of at least 10 years and up to 30 years, which can greatly lower your monthly payments.
 Some other repayment plans might also require you to consolidate federal student loans to make them eligible for participation.

-Keep in mind that unlike refinancing, federal consolidation does not result in a lower interest rate or savings of any kind.
+Unlike refinancing, however, federal consolidation does not result in a lower interest rate or savings of any kind.
 It can, however, simplify the repayment process and help open up monthly cash flow with lower payments.

 Image: Jacob Ammentorp Lund